HOW You Sell is More Important than WHAT You Sell

 1. The buying experience IS your product

-Make no mistake.
-We’re living in an experience economy which is why no matter what you’re selling or who you’re selling it to, the experience your customer has with you or your organization IS your product!
 Don’t believe me?
-Suppose you wanted to buy an iPad or Apple Watch.
-Would you rather buy those products at your local Apple store or Best Buy?
+Then answer me this!
+Suppose you wanted to buy a new iPhone.
+Would you rather buy those it at your local Apple store or big box electronics store?
 If you said the Apple store, you’re not alone.
-Apple works very hard to create a specific vibe, atmosphere, and arguably “cooler” buying experience (for precisely the same product mind you) than other retailers.
+Apple works very hard to create a specific vibe, atmosphere, and arguably “cooler” buying experience (for exactly the same product) than other retailers.

-In fact, in Salesforce’s State of Sales Report, when salespeople were asked to list factors that they felt had an extreme or substantial impact on converting a prospect to a customer, listening topped the list while demonstrating ROI was tenth!
+In Salesforce’s State of Sales Report, when salespeople were asked to list factors that they felt had an extreme or substantial impact on converting a prospect to a customer, listening topped the list while demonstrating ROI was tenth!

 In his popular TEDx talk, “The Power of Listening”, Getting to Yes author, William Ury illustrates how the simple act of attentive listening helps us better understand and connect with others.
 Listening also has the added benefit of invoking feelings of reciprocity.
 When we listen to people and demonstrate an interest in their content and consideration of their feelings, it makes it more likely that they’ll want to listen to us.